Global

 • When TTC is applied because compound-specific toxicology data are not available, the justification should be documented

-• If uncertainty factors are applied to toxicological reference values such as the No Observed Adverse Effect Level (NOAEL) or the Lowest Observed Adverse Effect Level (LOAEL), each factor should be described and supported
+• If uncertainty factors are applied to toxicological reference values such as the No Observed Adverse Effect Level (NOAEL) or Lowest Observed Adverse Effect Level (LOAEL), each factor should be described and justified

 • Logical Scientific Narrative